Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Introduction

 Recently several new ground states were observed for an extended FKM on a triangular lattice where the effect of correlated hopping $t^{\prime}$, was taken into account~\cite{umesh1}.
-As we know FKM is applicable to the systems where both itinerant as well as localized electrons are present.
-In the following, we will denote itinerant electrons as $d$-electrons and localized electrons as $f$-electrons.
-The correlated hopping term is influenced by the number of localized electrons present on the neighboring sites as explained below.
-For example, in some rare earth compounds (especially the mixed-valence compounds), the rare earth ions with two different ionic configurations $f^{n}$ and $f^{n-1}$ have different ionic radii.
-The ions with $f^{n-1}$ configuration have less screening of nuclear charge as compared to the ions with $f^{n}$ configuration.
-The $d$-orbitals in ions having $f^{n-1}$ configuration feel more attraction due to the nucleus and hence get contracted.
+The correlated hopping term is influenced by the number of localized electrons (denoted by `$f$'-electrons) present on the neighboring sites as explained below.
+For example, in some rare earth compounds (especially the mixed-valence compounds), the rare earth ions with two different ionic configurations $f^{n}$ and $f^{n-1}$ have different ionic radii: $f^{n-1}$ configuration has less screening of nuclear charge compared to $f^{n}$ configuration.
+The itinerant electrons (denoted by `$d$'-electrons) in ions with $f^{n-1}$ configuration feel more attraction due to the nucleus and hence get contracted.
 This leads to increased localization of those orbitals.
-Hence the $d$-orbital overlap between nearest neighbors depends on local $f$- electron occupation of neighboring ions, resulting in a correlated hopping of $d$-electrons.
-Such a correlated hopping term also appears in the first principles calculation~\cite{hirsch} of the tight binding Hamiltonian and is usually neglected in Hubbard type models for being smaller compared to the on-site term.
-Its significance in superconductivity has been emphasized already~\cite{hirsch2,bulk} and in the context of FKM, it has been considered by several authors~\cite{wojt,shv,farkov} using various approximations.
+Hence the $d$-orbital overlap between nearest neighbors depends on local $f$-electron occupation of neighboring ions, resulting in a correlated hopping of $d$-electrons.
+Such a correlated hopping term also appears in the first principles calculation~\cite{hirsch} of the tight binding Hamiltonian and is usually neglected in Hubbard type models~\cite{umesh1}.
+Its significance in superconductivity has been emphasized already~\cite{hirsch2,bulk} and in the context of FKM, it has been considered by several authors~\cite{wojt,shv,farkov}.

-We, therefore, extend the model to include a correlated hopping term in the Hamiltonian for the itinerant electrons.